-- Minutes of meetings of the Remuneration Committee and the record of individual attendance at such meetings shall be prepared by the secretary of the Company which shall be sent to all members of the Board as soon as practicable after the conclusion of any meeting of the Remuneration Committee.
+8. Minutes of meetings of the Remuneration Committee and the record of individual attendance at such meetings shall be prepared by the secretary of the Company, the draft and final versions of which shall be sent to all members of the Board as soon as practicable after the conclusion of any meeting of the Remuneration Committee.

 Responsibilities and Duties